Bibliographic Guides for French Nobility Genealogical Research

 John P. DuLong

-Eventually, as time permits, I want to prepare and present my notes on the following works: Arnaud's Répertoire des généalogies françaises imprimées (1978-1982); Saffroy's Bibliographie généalogique, héraldique et nobiliaire de la France (1968-1988); Jougla de Morenas and de Warren's Grand Armorial de France (1975); Père Anselme's Maison royale de France (1967); and La Chenaye-Desbois's Dictionnaire de la noblesse (1980).
+Eventually, as time permits, I want to prepare and present my notes on the following works: Arnaud's Répertoire des généalogies françaises imprimées (1978-1982); Saffroy's Bibliographie généalogique, héraldique et nobiliaire de la France (1968-1988); Père Anselme's Maison royale de France (1967); La Chenaye-Desbois's Dictionnaire de la noblesse (1980); and Jougla de Morenas and de Warren's Grand Armorial de France (1975).

 A word of warning for French-Canadians and Acadians trying to trace noble ancestors.
 Although there were nobles who settled in New France, you will find that most of them are well documented and that their ancestry does not extend back many generations in France.
 They were minor nobles, often of recently ennobled families with bourgeois roots, or were noble pretenders.
 The major nobles who came to New France and held administrative and military positions usually returned to France after their term of service.
-In order to trace a lineage back to a royal gateway you are going to have to look for promising connections between an upwardly mobile minor noble and a downwardly mobile major noble, it is at the intersection of these patterns of social mobility where you are most likely to find an interesting lineage to trace.
-Unless you are independently wealthy or can otherwise arrange frequent trips to France for research, you are going to have to rely on locating documents with bibliographic tools, ordering copies, and thoroughly searching through published and scanned books and articles.
+In order to trace a lineage back to a royal gateway you are going to have to look for promising intermarriage between an upwardly mobile minor noble and a downwardly mobile major noble, it is at the intersection of these patterns of social mobility where you are most likely to find an interesting lineage to trace.
+Unless you are independently wealthy or can otherwise arrange frequent trips to France for research, you are going to have to rely on locating documents with bibliographic tools, thoroughly searching through published and scanned books and articles, and ordering copies of original documents.
 Hopefully, someone in France has published the clue you will need to break the case you are working on wide open.
+Ultimately, you will be unlikely to make significant progress without consulting original documents and not just published works.
 Lastly, remember to pay particular attention to maternal ancestors.
 Catherine de Baillon, Jeanne Le Marchand, and Anne Couvent all led back to royal gateways.